 The Council also needs to recognise and respond to the changing ways libraries are accessed.
 There is currently no agreed Levels of Service for the District's community facilities including libraries.
-The Council will develop a Community Facilities Strategy in 2017/18, which will consider and propose Levels of Service for libraries and will investigate needs for the provision of library services to meet the needs of a growing and changing community over the next 30 years, in light of the growth directions signalled in this Strategy.
-The Community Facility Strategy will also consider the futures of Service of community centres providing meeting spaces and the future requirements of community facilities to ensure these continue to meet the community's needs.
+The Council is developing a Community Facilities Strategy in 2017/18, which will consider and propose Levels of Service for libraries and will investigate needs for the provision of library services to meet the needs of a growing and changing community over the next 30 years, in light of the growth directions identified in this Strategy.
+The Community Facilities Strategy adopted in 2018 considers the future Levels of Service of community centres providing meeting spaces and the future requirements of community facilities to ensure these continue to meet the community's needs.

-In addition, the Council will develop a Sports Field Strategy in 2017/18, to consider the Levels of Service for sports fields over the next 30 years to respond to the growth directions signalled in this Strategy.
-This will also take into account trends in sports participation and projected demographic changes.
+In addition, the Council has, in 2018, developed a Sports

+Field Strategy that considers the Levels of Service for sports fields over the next 30 years to respond to the growth directions identified in this Strategy.
+This takes into account trends in sports participation and projected demographic changes.